Kildare's Gerard Manley Hopkins Festival celebrates 31 years

 “Our five day Youth Programme has been oversubscribed this year with 38 students attending including twenty students from Germany.
 The youth programme has been a huge success over the years.
 Under the guidance of Derek Egan this programme has been of huge benefit to transition year pupils some of whom have gone on to become Oxford English Professors,” added Morgan.

-"Another highlight is a walk exploring the archeological, and natural aspects of the Curragh Plains with Michael Jacob, our local expert in all things to do with nature.
-This is always a rewarding event and take place Thursday 26 of July at 4pm.
+“Another highlight is a walk exploring the archeological, and natural aspects of the Curragh Plains with Michael Jacob, our local expert in all things to do with nature.
+This is always a rewarding event and takes place Thursday 26 of July at 4pm.”

-"There is something for everyone at the Hopkins Festival , from classical music to wonderful lectures that will enrich you mind and feed your soul.
-Do come and join in you will be surprised by the amazing people you can meet and make friends with."
+He said there is something for everyone at from classical music to “wonderful lectures that will enrich you mind and feed your soul.”

 Leave your comment